kjac/FormEditor/Tutorials/RatingsPartTwo.md

 - Restart the site to make Umbraco pick up the configuration changes.
 - Add the field to a field type group (if you have set up field type groups on the Form Editor data type).

-If you're not interrested in the Visual Studio way of creating fields, scroll down to the bottom now :)
+If you're not interrested in the Visual Studio way of creating fields, [scroll down to the bottom](#closing-remarks) now :)

-## The advanced way (a.k.a.
-Visual Studio required)
+## The advanced way (by code, Visual Studio required)
 All fields have a *type*, which is key to how Form Editor works with the different fields.
 Our custom field will have the type *my.rating.advanced*.
 As we move through the implementation of the field, notice how we use the field type for naming the field assets.

 ### Step 1: Implement the field